Wscats/compile-hero/vscode-extension/README.md

 | - | - | - | - | - | - | - | - | - | - |

-To enjoy front end, you should have it! xie, yao, yong, ting, jing, lin, tian, xin, xia, dk, lemon ~ Waiting for you in my heart！
+If you enjoy front end, you should have it! xie, yao, yong, ting, jing, lin, tian, xin, xia, dk and lemon ~ Waiting for you in our heart！

 If you think it's useful, you can leave us a [message and like it](https://marketplace.visualstudio.com/items?itemName=Wscats.qf&ssr=false#review-details), Your support is our driving force😀